-In line with the Local Authority's Co-ordinated Scheme for Primary Admissions, the school uses the measurements provided by the Local Authority who use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
-Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
-The same address point on the school site is used for everybody.
+In line with the Local Authority's Co-ordinated Scheme for Primary Admissions, the school uses the measurements provided by the Local Authority who use the distance between the child's permanent home address and the school, measured in a straight line using Ordnance Survey address point data.
+Distances are measured from a point defined within the child's home to a point defined on the school sit.
+This is used for everybody.
 A child's home is considered to be a residential property that is the child's only or main residence (not an address at which the child may sometimes stay or sleep) and which is either owned by the child's parents, carers or guardians or leased or rented to them under a lease or written rental agreement.
 Where partners live apart but share responsibility for the child and the child lives at two different addresses during the week, we will regard the home address as the one at which the child sleeps for the majority of week days.
 A block of flats has a single address point reference, so applicants living in the same block will be regarded as living the same distance away from the school.
 In the unlikely event that two or more children live in the same block or the same distance from the school and in all other ways have equal eligibility for the last available place at the school, the names will be allocated a number and drawn randomly to decide which child should be given the place.
 In a tie breaker situation the proximity of an applicant's home to the school will be the decider.
 In the event that more than one applicant lives the same distance from home to the school (as measured by the Local Authority), then a random selection will be applied.
 Applications for Joydens Wood Infant School should be made through the child's home authority, either Kent County Council or Bexley Council (depending on where the parent's pay their Council Tax to) via the Primary Admissions Scheme.
 You will be required to complete the Reception Common Application Form (RCAF) either online through the website or request a paper RCAF from the parent's home authority.
 Late applications will be placed on a waiting list and places allocated based on the above criteria.
 After a place has been offered, the school reserves the right to withdraw the place in the following circumstances: